 Iron is used to make hemoglobin, a protein in red blood cells that carries oxygen to organs and tissues, and myoglobin, a protein that provides oxygen to muscles.
 This essential nutrient is critical to growth, development, and hormone production.

 Women require extra iron during pregnancy to support the extra blood volume needed to provide nutrients and oxygen to their baby.
-Research shows that iron levels are related to fertility.
+Research shows that iron levels are related to fertility health.
 One study showed that women who consumed iron supplements had a significantly lower risk of ovulatory infertility compared to women who did not use iron supplements.
 Additionally, experts believe iron deficiency is related to babies being born prematurely or undersized.
 (16)

-5. Vitamin D Supplementation
+5. Vitamin D supplementation

 An estimated 50% of the population is deficient in vitamin D, making this a global health crisis.
 Ensuring you are consuming sufficient vitamin D is a must for anyone trying to conceive or is pregnant.
 (17)